Working from home tax relief

 Who can claim working from home tax relief?

-Tax relief for working from home is not a universal entitlement.
-It's specific to those whose job requires working from home.
-This criteria extends to both employed and self-employed individuals.
-However, the reasons for working from home play a pivotal role.
-If your employer's premises offer appropriate facilities but you choose to work from home, you are no longer eligible.
-Conversely, if your employment contract lets you work from home, or current circumstances necessitate it, you become eligible to claim.
+However, the reasons for working from home play a role.
+If your employer's premises offer appropriate facilities but you choose to work from home, you are not eligible.
+But if your employment contract lets you work from home, or current circumstances necessitate it, you become eligible to claim.

 Employment status and contract requirements